helidon-io/helidon/docs/mp/graphql.md

 ## Overview

 Helidon MP implements the [MicroProfile GraphQL specification](https://download.eclipse.org/microprofile/microprofile-graphql-2.0/microprofile-graphql-spec-2.0.html).
-This specifcation describes how applications can be built to expose an endpoint for GraphQL.
+This specification describes how applications can be built to expose an endpoint for GraphQL.
 GraphQL is an open-source data query and manipulation language for APIs, and a runtime for fulfilling data queries.
 It provides an alternative to, though not necessarily a replacement for, REST.

 ## Maven Coordinates